SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Audio_Description_Workflow.md

 ## Configuration

-To use this driver, create a service that uses it as its service definition.
+To use this connector, create a service that uses it as its service definition.
 Then configure the following child element/parameters.

-When you create a service using this driver, configure the following child elements/parameters:
+When you create a service using this connector, configure the following child elements/parameters:

 - Imagine Communications EPIC MV